What is Data Integration?

 Types of data integration generally refer to the different data integration techniques useful in different scenarios.
 They are also referred to as data integration strategies or methods.

-It’s worth noting that data integration techniques differ from data integration technologies, which refer to the platforms, tools, or software solutions that facilitate data integration.
+On the other hand, data integration technologies refer to the platforms, tools, or software solutions that facilitate data integration.

 Data Integration Techniques and Strategies

 These are the different ways of integrating data.
-Depending on your business requirements, you may have to use a combination of two or more data integration techniques.
+Depending on your business requirements, you may have to use a combination of two or more data integration approaches.
 These include:

 Extract, Transform, Load (ETL)